Food and Nutritional Sciences (Dietetics)

 Completing an undergraduate degree in dietetics from an ACEND-accredited Didactic Program in Dietetics is the typical pathway for students to meet the requirements for dietetic internships (DI).
 During the senior year of the DPD program of following completion of the DPD program, students can apply for a post-baccalaureate dietetic internship accredited by ACEND.
 Information of accredited supervised practice programs can be found through the Academy of Nutrition and Dietetics

-Most Dietetic Internship programs participate in an online application system called the Dietetic Internship Centralized Application System or DICAS .
+Most Dietetic Internship and Coordinated programs participate in an online application system called the Dietetic Internship Centralized Application System or DICAS .
 This system allows for one application to be completed and submitted to multiple dietetic internships.
 The Dietetic Internship Match is a computer-based program that matches the preferences of applicatants for a dietetic internship with the preferences of the DI program directors.
 Students must also register an account with a company called D&D Digital in order to rank the order of their preference for internships they are applying to.
 D&D Digital will match applicants to DI programs based on both the ranking of the students and the ranking of the internship.
 Applications through DICAS can be submitted in February and November.

 Currently, the placement of dietetic students in supervised practice programs is very competitive, with about 50% of applicants receiving placement.
 Typically, students are more likely to be placed in a supervised practice program if they have a DPD GPA of over 3.5, dietetics-related work and volunteer experience, and demonstrated leadership skills.